A5308Y/Methodoly/README.md

 Check out a demo at https://a5308y.github.io/Methodoly

-# Contributing
+# Running the app

 Compile the app with `elm-make Main.elm --output main.js`.
 There is no hotloading yet.
-Then open `index.html` in your browser.
-No need to run a server yet.
+Then run elm-reactor and open `index.html`.
+No need to run a backend server yet.
 The app uses a simple json storage.
 For now it's http://myjson.com/api (https://github.com/lramoth/myjson), but it could be our own Server.

+# Contributing

 For development it might be helpful to include the debug flag:
 `elm-make Main.elm --output main.js --debug`